 We’re making it easier for Victorian schools to have their share of $110,000 each year to help get more students riding to school.

-Each school can apply for grants up to the value of $5,000.
+Each school can apply for a grant up to the value of $5,000.
 The grant can be used on bike parking, Ride2School Active Paths, a fleet of bikes for the school, financial contributions to a new bike shed and much more.

-Schools aren’t limited in what they can apply for, as long as they can demonstrate a willingness to support more students actively traveling to school.
+Schools aren’t limited in what they want to use the grant for, as long as they can demonstrate a willingness to support more students riding and actively traveling to school.

 What can you apply for?

 Ride2School grants can be used for anything that you think will help get more students at your school riding and actively travelling, with up to $5,000 available to each school.

 While you are certainly welcome to get creative with your applications, we also have some suggested initiatives and programs that grants can be used for, including two brand new ones for 2018.